how to become an……Equine Massage Therapist

 Why choose these courses?

-Those who've completed the Animal Therapy Solutions Certificate in Equine Sports Massage are eligible to join the Equine Sports Massage Association (ESMA).
+By completing the Animal Therapy Solutions Certificate in Equine Sports Massage you're eligible to join the Equine Sports Massage Association (ESMA).
 The ESMA was established to help ensure that customers receive services from a fully trained and qualified equine masseur.
 So completing these courses and becoming a member of the ESMA will help provide reassurance to your customers of your expertise and experience.
-Find out more at the ESMA website.
+Find out more at the ESMA website (link below).

 2. Equine Sports Massage Diploma

-The Institute of Complementary Animal Therapies (ICAT) offer a range of courses, including for those who want to work with animals on a professional basis.
+2.1 The Institute of Complementary Animal Therapies (ICAT) offer a range of courses, including if you want to work with animals on a professional basis.
 The Equine Sports Massage Diploma course is accredited with the Association of Complementary Animal Therapies.

 - Students must be over 18 years of age